sashaweiss/itree/README.md

 # itree
 `itree` is an interactively navigable version of the Linux utility `tree`, built in Rust.
 It aims to extend the functionality of `tree`, providing an intuitive view of a directory's structure in a manageable, interactively navigable command-line interface.

 Whereas `tree` can be overwhelming to use on large directories, `itree` allows you to inspect a filesystem in an intuitive fashion, at your own pace.
-It also respects gitignore rules, allowing you to focus on the files you're most interested in.
+It also respects gitignore rules, allowing you to focus on the files you're most interested in!

 `itree` relies on the FS walker used by [ripgrep](https://github.com/BurntSushi/ripgrep/tree/master/ignore), bringing you the usefulness of `tree` with as little overhead/slowdown as possible!